Europe

 Health

-Racial Trauma: Unchaining Ancestors’ Stories To Heal Cities
+Racial Trauma: Unchaining Ancestors’ Stories to Heal Cities

 The struggle of Afro-Americans venting their stories in the white context of cities keeps feeding their trauma.
 The initiative “Witness to History” restores untold stories of slavery in its town as a precondition for healing.